koskath/arete2/course_content/ML/md_files/Lecture10/lecture_10_slide_17_recurrent-network-example.md

 # Slide 17 of Lecture 10 contains information about the Recurrent Network Example.

-Built-in RNN layers: keras.layers.SimpleRNN
-•
+Built-in RNN layers such as `keras.layers.SimpleRNN` implement a fully connected recurrent structure where the output from the previous time step is fed into the next time step, allowing temporal context to influence every prediction.

-fully-connected RNN where the output from previous timestep is to be fed to next • timestep. inputs = np.random.random([32, 10, 8]).astype(np.float32) tf.keras.layers.SimpleRNN( simple_rnn = tf.keras.layers.SimpleRNN(4)
+The following example shows how to instantiate and use `SimpleRNN` in TensorFlow, highlighting both the single-output and sequence-output configurations. inputs = np.random.random([32, 10, 8]).astype(np.float32) tf.keras.layers.SimpleRNN( simple_rnn = tf.keras.layers.SimpleRNN(4)